This Is How I Cook

 Let stand 5 minutes while covered before serving.

-Shrimp boil sauces and several great options for dipping your shrimp include a cocktail sauce, a remoulade sauce or a seasoned melted butter.
+Several great options for dipping your shrimp include a cocktail sauce, a remoulade tartar sauce, or a seasoned melted butter with extra Old Bay, Cajun seasoning or garlic.

 The seasoned melted butter is great for dipping the new potatoes and corn into!